Website: www.nfsdiag.org · Releases: github.com/lsferreira42/nfsdiag/releases/latest

 The project has Docker fixtures to reproduce bad NFS situations.

-Some tests need root because they do real NFS mounts from the host.
-If the host cannot run kernel NFS inside Docker, the test runner skips those cases instead of failing everything.
+Some tests need root for real kernel NFS mounts.
+If the host kernel cannot run NFS inside Docker, those cases are skipped.

-insecure, andno_root_squashintentionally to simulate test scenarios.
+insecure, andno_root_squashintentionally.
 These settings are test-only and must never be used in production.
-Eachexports.*file indockerfiles/common/carries this warning.

 Security notes